Tensors and Algebras: An Algebraic Spacetime Interpretation for Tensor Models: Introduction

 Tensor models are an interesting approach introduced as a generalisation of matrix models, which were successful in describing two-dimensional quantum gravity.
-The general idea is that, order-$d$ tensors generate $d$-dimensional space-times by gluing simplices together according to contractions between tensors, however it turns out that this does not result in the emergence of macroscopic spacetimes.\footnote{As an aside, there are also the so-called coloured tensor models which might have a relationship to gravity through holography, due to the emergence of so-called melonic graphs~\cite{Gurau:2009tw, Bonzom:2011zz, Gurau:2013cbh}.} In the dynamical triangulation approach, causal dynamical triangulation seemed to fix many of these issues by introducing a notion of time by a causal requirement on the allowed triangulations.
-In tensor models, however, introducing such a restriction is unnatural.
-This led to the introduction of the canonical tensor model~\cite{Sasakura:2011sq,Sasakura:2013gxg}, which aims to describe a tensor model built from first principles in the Hamiltonian framework with algebraic similarities to the ADM-formalism of general relativity~\cite{Sasakura:2012fb}.
-This comes at the expense of a straightforward spacetime interpretation, though many connections to general relativity have been found implying that it can be interpreted as a model for quantum gravity~\cite{Sasakura:2014gia, Sasakura:2015pxa, Chen:2016ate}.
-The mathematically straightforward way of quantising the model~\cite{Sasakura:2013wza}, and the interesting results from wave functions of the model~\cite{Sasakura:2013wza, Narain:2014cya,Obster:2017dhx,Obster:2017pdq,Lionni:2019rty,Sasakura:2019hql,Kawano:2021vqc,Obster:2020vfo,Sasakura:2021lub}, make it interesting to investigate.
+The general idea is that, order-$d$ tensors generate $d$-dimensional space-times by gluing simplices together according to contractions between tensors, however it turns out that this does not result in the emergence of macroscopic spacetimes.\footnote{As an aside, there are also the so-called coloured tensor models which is argued to have a relationship to gravity, and furthermore studied for its connection to holography, due to the emergence of so-called melonic graphs~\cite{Bonzom:2011zz, Gurau:2009tw, Gurau:2013cbh}.} In the dynamical triangulation approach, causal dynamical triangulation seemed to fix many of these issues by introducing a notion of time by a causal requirement on the allowed triangulations.
+In tensor models, however, introducing such a restriction remains to be understood.\footnote{For some attempts to include a causal structure into tensor models, see~\cite{Eichhorn:2020sla, Jercher:2022mky}.} This led to the introduction of the canonical tensor model~\cite{Sasakura:2011sq,Sasakura:2013gxg}, which aims to describe a tensor model built from first principles in the Hamiltonian framework with algebraic similarities to the ADM-formalism of general relativity~\cite{Sasakura:2012fb}.
+This comes at the expense of a straightforward spacetime interpretation, though many connections to general relativity have been found implying that it can be interpreted as a model for quantum gravity~\cite{ Chen:2016ate, Sasakura:2014gia, Sasakura:2015pxa}.
+The mathematically straightforward way of quantising the model~\cite{Sasakura:2013wza}, and the interesting results from wave functions of the model~\cite{Kawano:2021vqc,Lionni:2019rty,Narain:2014cya,Obster:2017pdq,Obster:2017dhx,Obster:2020vfo, Sasakura:2013wza,Sasakura:2021lub, Sasakura:2019hql}, make it interesting to investigate.\looseness=-1